FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 they were unable to respond satisfactorily to media queries and called on the Chief Executive to

-engage with Councillors on major issues, before they were presented to the media.--- 2
+engage with Councillors on major issues, before they were presented to the media.
+---
+2

 **1.**